A Psychic Read For ‘Outlander’ Star Sam Heughan, But What Did She Predict For His Future?

-Now this is something you don’t read every day: a psychic working for a newspaper drew tarot cards for Outlander star Sam Heughan.
+Now this is something you don’t read about every day, a psychic working for a newspaper drew tarot cards for Outlander star Sam Heughan.
 The actor, who is mostly in the news for his dating life — which is a shame, because he’s a talented actor — didn’t actually sit down with the psychic, who reads for The Scottish Sun newspaper.
-However, there is some truth to what all she predicted for the young Scotsman, and it looks like his career — which was launched thanks to the Starz show — is just getting off the ground.
+However, there is some truth to what she predicted for the young Scotsman, and it looks like his career, which was launched thanks to the Starz show, is just getting off the ground.

 @SamHeughan every1 hears about #MPC2017 says “what a great idea!a famous actor did it?awesome!”
 Then they go to https://t.co/xAAfFsG9Pi 2????✔️ pic.twitter.com/KyUBgVpKiE